-Kirov (also known as Vyatka and Khlynov) is the capital and the historical, cultural, industrial and scientific center of the Kirov region.
-Kirov, standing on the banks of the Vyatka River, 896 km north-east of Moscow, is one of the oldest cities in Russia.
+Kirov (also known as Vyatka and Khlynov) is one of the oldest cities in Russia, the capital the Kirov region.
+It is a major historical, cultural, industrial, and scientific center standing on the banks of the Vyatka River, 896 km north-east of Moscow.

 The first settlements on the territory of the present city appeared about 2.5 thousand years ago.
 In the first millennium BC., the area was inhabited by the ancestors of the Udmurt and Komi.
 Major settlements were located along the banks of Chepets, Moloma, and Vyatka rivers.